 PRP treatment is effective for people of all ages.
 According to Dr. Ravi Suman, patients must forgo anticoagulant medication, including aspirin, for a brief period before and after treatment.
 Patients with active cancer, infections, or blood disorders are unlikely to be suitable candidates for PRP, he says.

 PRP is a safe, effective, and practical therapeutic technique that is emerging as a potent therapy for the treatment of discogenic back pain.
-Given the impressive progress that has already been accomplished, as well as the various potential elements that need to be investigated further, PRP therapy clearly provides new and exciting opportunities for the treatment of degenerative disc disease and other musculoskeletal illnesses.
+Given the impressive progress that has already been accomplished, as well as various potential elements that need to be investigated further, PRP therapy clearly provides new and exciting opportunities for the treatment of degenerative disc disease and other musculoskeletal illnesses.